Amid coronavirus travel bans, we are embracing the good old Aussie road trip

 If you have time, stop by the historic gold mining town of Hill End – once NSW’s largest inland town.
 Kids will love the kangaroo mobs that bask on the grass all over town and there’s an excellent small museum.
 And if you’re feeling energetic, you can also head down an old mine shaft (buy tickets at Northey’s Store).

-And if you’ve heard “Are we nearly there yet?” one too many times, you can always detour via Mudgee’s cellar doors on the way home.
+And if you’ve heard “Are we nearly there yet?” one too many times, you can always enjoy Mudgee’s cellar doors on the way home*.

 Why you might need domestic travel insurance for your road trip**

-- If you’re hiring a car, domestic travel insurance could cover you for the insurance excess – and be more cost-effective than buying it as an add-on from the rental company.
+- If you’re hiring a car, domestic travel insurance could cover you for the insurance excess – and is another option if you prefer not to buy excess cover as an add-on from the rental company.
 There’s nothing worse than ending up on an unpaved road in a hire car, terrified of chipping the windscreen.

 - To cover your luggage and personal belongings if they are lost, accidentally damaged or stolen (provided you haven’t left them in an unattended vehicle).